delan/www.azabani.com/_posts/2015-12-21-choosing-a-software-licence.md

 included or otherwise made readily available along with any binaries or other forms of the software.

-Some examples of copyleft licences include the Mozilla Public License and the GNU GPL family of licences.
+Some examples of copyleft licences include the GNU GPL family, the Mozilla Public License family, as well as Sun Microsystems’ derivatives of the MPL, the Sun Public License and the Common Development and Distribution License.

+While version 2.0 of the MPL has been updated to explicitly introduce compatibility with some of the GPL licences, the SPL and the CDDL are based on version 1.0 and 1.1 of the MPL, and this is — at least in part — why they’re incompatible with the GPL.

 ## The permissive licences